 - Place the tofu in a single layer in the basket of an air fryer.
-Cook at 400 degrees F for 9 minutes.
-Toss, then cook for another 2 to 4 minutes.
-Repeat with remaining batches, then DIG IN!
+Air fry tofu at 400 degrees F for 11 to 14 minutes, tossing at the 9-minute mark.

 Ways to Use Air Fryer Tofu

 What crispy tofu cubes you can resist nibbling straight out of the air fryer basket (and yes, air fryer tofu is THAT GOOD) can be used in a variety of ways.

 Tofu is a perfect way to add protein to your favorite vegetarian recipes and vegan recipes.